AvrahamAsher/General/Integrate a printer CONVERTED.md

 ### 2. Icons and printer brand images

-Spark requires the following visuals for use in the Print Manager interface, for each type of printer, <span>placed in the [data folder](https://github.com/spark3dp/print-manager/tree/master/spark-print-data/data)of Print Manager:</span>
+Forge requires the following visuals for use in the Print Manager interface, for each type of printer, <span>placed in the [data folder](https://github.com/spark3dp/print-manager/tree/master/spark-print-data/data)of Print Manager:</span>

 <table class="ng-scope">